ztaylor/react-redux-express-boilerplate/README.md

 ### Quick Start

-1. Clone this repo using `git clone --depth=1 https://github.com/ztaylor/react-redux-express-boilerplate.git`.
+1. Clone this repo using `git clone --depth=1 https://github.com/ztaylor/react-redux-express-boilerplate.git`
-2. Move to the appropriate directory: `cd react-redux-express-boilerplate`.
+2. Move to the appropriate directory: `cd react-redux-express-boilerplate`
-3. Install dependencies in the project directory and in the `./client` directory: `yarn install && cd client && yarn install && cd ..`.
+3. Install dependencies in the project directory and in the `./client` directory: `yarn install && cd client && yarn install && cd ..`
-4. Start the server from the project directory: `yarn dev`.
+4. Start the server from the project directory: `yarn dev`
-5. Start the React app from the `./client` directory: `yarn start`.
+5. Start the React app from the `./client` directory: `yarn start`

 ---